 As John mentions, we could be greedy, aggressive, racist, ideological, territorial, and so on.
 So the point is definitely understood, and further exploration should be a focus of future work!
 In the last chapter of the book, I note that there are few shoulders upon which to stand when it comes to x-risks studies, simply because the field is a mere 20 years old, at most (in my estimation; starting with John Leslie’s The End of the World: The Science and Ethics of Human Extinction.
 Once the field emerges a bit more from a “pre-paradigmatic” state, perhaps a more comprehensive analysis can be given.

-In conclusion, let me reiterate that Torres’ book is extraordinarily important.
+In conclusion, let me reiterate the extreme importance of Torres’ book.